pebreo/pebreo.github.io/midgame/part1-ose.md

 Also, this fosters a collaborative environment where communities can pool resources and knowledge, empowering them to become more self-reliant.
 Open-source farming equipment, for instance, would revolutionize agriculture in developing countries, making food production more accessible.

 ## Success story of open-source
+The infrastructure of the Internet is run mostly by open-source operating system, Linux.
+It's significance is undeniable.
+How did we get here and could it work for hardware?

 Linux wasn't an overnight success story.
 It's a testament to the power of collaboration, a project with roots that burrow back to the 1980s.
 Back then, Richard Stallman, a visionary hacker, embarked on the GNU Project.
 His audacious goal?
 To create a free and open-source operating system, a rebellion against the proprietary giants that ruled the roost.
 The GNU Project became a breeding ground for essential tools and utilities, the building blocks of a revolutionary OS.
 But there was a missing piece, the heart of the beast – the kernel.